Neighborhood of Make-Believe: Play

-Animated spinoffs
+Spin-offs

+Daniel Tiger's Neighborhood

 In July 2011, at the annual Television Critics Association summer press tour, PBS announced the production of a Mister Rogers' Neighborhood animated spinoff, which debuted on the network in Fall 2012.
-Daniel Tiger's Neighborhood is hosted by Daniel Tiger (son of Daniel Striped Tiger) and features Neighborhood of Make-Believe characters as adults with families of their own.
+Daniel Tiger's Neighborhood is hosted by Daniel Tiger (son of Daniel Stripèd Tiger) and features Neighborhood of Make-Believe characters as adults with families of their own.

+Donkey Hodie

 In January 2020, it was announced that a puppet spinoff of the series called Donkey Hodie was greenlit and would premiere in early 2021.
 The series would be crafted by Spiffy Pictures creators David & Adam Rudman and Todd Hannart.
 On January 27, 2021, it was confirmed that the series would launch on May 3 of that year and the series' logo, website, and theme song were revealed.